 Sexually transmitted disease (STD)

-In most cases, your health provider can diagnose an anorectal abscess through a digital rectal exam.
-This test involves the health care provider inserting a gloved, lubricated finger into your anus.
-In some instances, a health care provider will need to do a proctosigmoidoscopy.
+In most cases, your healthcare provider can diagnose an anorectal abscess by looking externally at the anus and through a digital rectal exam.
+This test involves the healthcare provider inserting a gloved, lubricated finger into your anus.
+A speculum can be inserted to allow the whole anal area to be seen.
+In some instances, a healthcare provider will need to do a proctosigmoidoscopy.
 This is a test in which a flexible tube with a light and a camera is placed in the anus to see the area.
-In other instances, an MRI, CT scan, or ultrasound might be needed to find out where the abscess is.
+In other instances, an MRI, CT scan, or ultrasound might be needed to find out where the location of the abscess.

-The health care provider will probably treat your anorectal abscess by making a hole in the skin near the anus so the pus can drain.
+The healthcare provider will probably treat your anorectal abscess by making a hole in the skin near the anus so the pus can drain.
 This relieves the uncomfortable pressure and lets the tissues heal.
-Often the procedure can be done in a health care provider’s office.
-If you have a large or deep abscess, you might need to be in the hospital, Health care providers can more carefully watch your condition in the hospital as the abscess is drained.
+Often the procedure can be done in a healthcare provider's office.
+If you have a large or deep abscess, you might need to be in the hospital, In addition, in some instances a full anorectal exam must be done under anesthesia in the operating room before deciding on the best course of treatment.
+Healthcare providers can more carefully watch your condition in the hospital as the abscess is drained.
 You may also need to be in the hospital if your immune system is weak and you are prone to infection.
 In these cases, you might be given local anesthesia to help ease pain.
+In some cases, your healthcare provider may prescribe antibiotics.

 About half of people with an anorectal abscess develop an anal fistula.
 This is an abnormal opening in the skin near the anus.
 Pus bursts from the abscess and seeps out.
-A fistula usually needs surgery to fix and close it.
+A fistula usually needs surgery to repair it.
 Pain, infections, and recurrence are other possible complications of anorectal abscess.